 Once the cake layers were baked and cooled, I cut each of them in half horizontally to make 6 layers.
 You could just leave this as a 3 layer cake instead, but you’ll have excess cookie dough and frosting (unless you reduce those recipes).
 The recipe will also work as a two-layer (cut into 4 layers) 8″ cake.

 Once the layers were done, I whipped up a batch of my edible chocolate chip cookie dough.

 Can You Eat Raw Cookie Dough?

 Let’s be real here — one of life’s greatest pleasures is licking cake batter off beaters or eating raw cookie dough by the spoonful.
 I do this every single time I bake a cake (quality control, right?) and have been doing it ever since I was little.
 I haven’t had any ill effects from it, but there have been cases where people have gotten sick either from the raw eggs or (in very rare cases) raw flour.

 This may depend on where you live or where you get your ingredients, so you know better than I do what sort of risk this poses to you.
 The good news is that this Chocolate Chip Cookie Cake contains an edible cookie dough recipe that is egg-free with heat-treated flour and is safe to eat.
-If you’re concerned about eating raw flour too, you can bake the flour on a baking sheet for 5mins at 350F.
-This is said to kill off any potential bacteria that may be lingering.